Ben-Hur (1959 film): Filming

 One of the most notable moments in the race came from a near-fatal accident when stunt man Joe Canutt, Yakima Canutt's son, was tossed into the air by accident; he incurred a minor chin injury.
 Marton wanted to keep the shot, but Zimbalist felt the footage was unusable.
 Marton conceived the idea of showing that Ben-Hur was able to land on and cling to the front of his chariot, then scramble back into the quadriga while the horses kept going.
 The long shot of Canutt's accident was cut together with a close-up of Heston climbing back aboard, resulting in one of the race's most memorable moments.
 Boyd did all but two of his own stunts.
 For the sequence where Messala is dragged beneath a chariot's horses and trampled, Boyd wore steel armor under his costume and acted out the close-up shot and the shot of him on his back, attempting to climb up into the horses' harness to escape injury.
 A dummy was used to obtain the trampling shot in this sequence.

 Several urban legends exist regarding the chariot sequence.
-One claims that a stuntman died during filming, which Nosher Powell claims in his autobiography, and another states that a red Ferrari can be seen during the chariot race.
-The book Movie Mistakes claims this is a myth.
-Heston, in a DVD commentary track for the film, mentions that a third urban legend claims that he wore a wristwatch during the chariot race, but points out that he wore leather bracers up to the elbow.
+One asserts that a stuntman died during filming, which Nosher Powell claims in his autobiography, and another states that a red Ferrari can be seen during the chariot race, which the book Movie Mistakes calls a myth.
+Heston, in a DVD commentary track for the film, mentions that a third urban legend asserts that he wore a wristwatch during the chariot race, but points out that he wore leather bracers up to the elbow.